he18718143986-design/auto-video/README.md

 - `Continue Human`: resume the same run after login, CAPTCHA, or other manual intervention.
 - `Retry From Stage`: spawn a new run that reuses earlier artifacts and restarts from a selected stage.
 - `Live Browser Preview`: SSE-driven live screenshot preview for the active run.
-- `Selector Debugger`: probe configured selectors, capture screenshots, persist snapshots, and compare diffs across page changes.
+- `Selector Debugger`: probe configured selectors, capture screenshots, and persist snapshot history; the backend also exposes compare data for future diff-focused UI.
 - `Handoff Editor`: edit confirmation notes and checklist items before resuming a `needs_human` run.

 See [FRONTEND_INFORMATION_ARCHITECTURE.md](FRONTEND_INFORMATION_ARCHITECTURE.md) for the fuller page map and future Tauri-facing IA.